staticvariablejames/cookie-connoisseur/README.md

     so that you can choose to run the tests e.g. during Christmas
 - Download copies of third-party mods, to aid integration with other mods
+- Parse Cookie Clicker's native save format into a JSON format and back
 - Block ads.

 See the section [API](#api) below for a full list of features.